Eucharist

 At Little Flower, second-grade children are well-prepared throughout the year to receive Holy Eucharist for the first time during the Easter season.

-Adults prepare to receive Holy Eucharist for the first time through the Rite of Christian Initiation of Adults (RCIA) which is celebrated at the majestic Easter Vigil Mass.
+Adults prepare to receive Holy Eucharist for the first time through the Order of Christian Initiation of Adults (OCIA) which is celebrated at the majestic Easter Vigil Mass.

 A Guide to Mass